SchwartzLab/mazter_mine/README.md

 ### mazter_mine.R

-This is a program that should be used as a command line tool in a UNIX providing the necessary arguments.
+This is a program that should be used as a command line tool in a UNIX system, providing the necessary arguments.

 mazter_mine's main input is the ".Rdata" file output from the bam2ReadEnds.R program, and it outputs a QC report and a cleavage efficiency table which can be used for